 How to protect temporary workers and independent contractors

-More employers use temps and contractors in today’s economy, but there’s confusion about who is responsible for their safety supervision – the host employer or the temp agency, or is it a shared responsibility?
+More employers use temps and contractors in today’s economy, but there’s confusion about who’s responsible for their safety supervision— the host employer or the temp agency?
+Or is it a shared responsibility?

 “You haven’t felt cold until you’ve worked an overtime shift in sub-zero temperatures on a warehouse loading dock during the Christmas rush,” said David Fields, 45, who worked for a logistics contractor in a major retailer’s consolidation center in Indiana.
 He was quoted in a report issued in September 2014 by the National Law Employment Project.
 “It’s dangerous to move heavy equipment when you can’t feel your hands and you’re walking on ice.”

-Fields was working on a temporary basis – temping – a burgeoning business since the recession of 2007-2008.
+Fields was working on a temporary basis—“temping”— a burgeoning business since the recession of 2007-2008.
 The number of “temps” or contractors has increased 50% since 2009, totaling about 2.8 million people, according to the Bureau of Labor Statistics (BLS).
 Temporary workers currently comprise about 2% of the U.S. labor force.
 Since the end of the recession the staffing and recruiting industry has created more jobs than any other single U.S. industry, according to the American Staffing Association (ASA).
 Temporary jobs accounted for 91% of total nonfarm job growth from June 2008 to June 2011, according to the BLS.
-The surge appears likely to continue: the staffing industry is expected to grow 6% in 2014 and 7% in 2015, according to a May, 2014 article in The Lane Report.
+The surge appears likely to continue: the staffing industry is expected to grow 6% in 2014 and 7% in 2015, according to a May 2014 article in The Lane Report.

-Many temps like David Fields work in blue collar jobs.
-About 42% of all temporary workers are employed in light industry or warehouses, according to the BLS.
+Many temps like David Fields work in blue-collar jobs.
+In fact, about 42% of all temporary workers are employed in light industry or warehouses, according to the BLS.
 Temporary workers are also common in commercial and residential construction, manufacturing, food processing, landscaping and waste management.
-They take on some of the dirtiest jobs in America, grunt work, “jobs nobody else wants to do,” said Michael Foley, an economist at the Washington State Department of Labor and Industries, in a report, “Temporary Work, Lasting Harm,” issued by ProPublica.
+They take on some of the dirtiest jobs in America—grunt work, “jobs nobody else wants to do,” said Michael Foley, an economist at the Washington State Department of Labor and Industries, in a report, “Temporary Work, Lasting Harm,” issued by ProPublica.

-Blue collar temporary workers can face a daunting array of injury risks: factures, punctures, lacerations, dislocations, heat exhaustion and chemical exposures.
-Blue collar temps are six times more likely to be injured on the job than non-temps, according to a study of workers’ compensation claims in the state of Florida.
-Temps are three times more likely to suffer amputations than non-temps, according to the Florida study.
+Blue-collar temporary workers can face a daunting array of injury risks: fractures, punctures, lacerations, dislocations, heat exhaustion and chemical exposures.
+Blue-collar temps are six times more likely to be injured on the job than non-temps, according to a study of workers’ compensation claims in the state of Florida.
+And temps are three times more likely to suffer amputations than non-temps, according to the Florida study.

-The Occupational Safety and Health Administration (OSHA) has become increasingly concerned about the safety of temporary workers. ”In recent months, we have received many reports of temporary workers suffering fatal injuries, some during their first days on the job,” said OSHA chief Dr. David Michaels at the August, 2014 national meeting of the Voluntary Protection Program Participants’ Association (VPPPA).
-Temporary workers have been asphyxiated while cleaning inside chemical tanks; caught in heavy machinery, food grinders and tire shredders; crushed by moving equipment while doing cleanup work; run over while directing traffic; and have died of heat stroke after a long day on a roof or garbage truck, according to ProPublica
+The Occupational Safety and Health Administration (OSHA) has become increasingly concerned about the safety of temporary workers. ”In recent months, we have received many reports of temporary workers suffering fatal injuries, some during their first days on the job,” said OSHA chief Dr. David Michaels at the August 2014 national meeting of the Voluntary Protection Program Participants’ Association (VPPPA).
+Temporary workers have been asphyxiated while cleaning inside chemical tanks; caught in heavy machinery, food grinders and tire shredders; crushed by moving equipment while doing cleanup work; run over while directing traffic; and have died of heat stroke after a long day on a roof or garbage truck, according to ProPublica.

 Safety risks and the resulting injuries are worsening for temporary workers, according to a ProPublica study of workers’ compensation claims in five states: California, Florida, Massachusetts, Minnesota and Oregon.
 In the past five years, the claims rate of temp workers has increased in all of the states studied except Minnesota, while the claims rate of regular workers has held steady or fallen.